JudeVandeVoordeShakes/Shakespeare_Monologue_Generator/README.md

-# Shakespeare_Monologue_Generator
+# Shakespeare_Three_Twos
-This program generates a random monologue when given restrictions
+# this program generates a random 3.2 scene from one of shakespeare's plays
+# this program can list all 3.2 scenes